Bounds on the revenue gap of linear posted pricing for selling a divisible item: Extensions and open problems

-Motivated by recent work on anonymous pricing for the standard setting of selling a single (indivisible) item, we have explored the power of linear posted pricing when selling a perfectly divisible item.
+Motivated by recent work on ``simple vs.~optimal'' revenue trade-offs in Bayesian mechanism design, we have explored the power of linear posted pricing when selling a perfectly divisible item.
 Our work leaves several interesting open problems.
-Regarding social welfare, can the parameters $\rho_1$ and $\rho_2$ in Theorems~\ref{thm:adv} and~\ref{thm:random} be improved to $50\%$?
-Duetting et al.~\cite{DFKL17} (see also the discussion in~\cite{L17}) show that a $50\%$ approximation to optimal social welfare is possible using linear pricing when valuations are of the form $v_i(z)=v_i\cdot \min\{z/s_i,1\}$ but their techniques do not seem to yield the same bound with linear pricing for more general concave valuation functions.

-Our results on the revenue gap leave even more space for improvements.
-Clearly, it would be interesting to determine the tight bound on the revenue gap for linear pricing, closing the gap between $\bigO(\kappa^2)$ and $\Omega(\ln{\kappa})$.
-More importantly, the optimal revenue for the ex-ante relaxation of the multi-parameter setting in Section~\ref{subsec:rev:mp} could be used to bound the revenue gap of other mechanisms for allocating a divisible item, such as the proportional mechanism~\cite{JT04,K97}, which has been extensively studied in terms of social welfare~\cite{CV16,CV18,CST16}.
+Of course, we would like to determine the tight bound on the revenue gap for linear pricing, closing the gap between our upper bound of $\bigO\left(\min\left\{\ln{\kappa}+\ln{n},\kappa^2\right\}\right)$ and our lower bound of $\Omega(\ln{\kappa})$.
+It is tempting to conjecture that the dependency on the number of agents is not necessary and $\Theta(\ln{\kappa})$ is the tight bound on the revenue gap.
+Furthermore, we would like to explore whether the revenue gap increases significantly when agents are utility-maximizing instead of shortsighted.
+Preliminary attempts to show a separation between the two agent models have not been successful.
+Finally, the optimal revenue for the ex-ante relaxation of the multi-parameter setting in Section~\ref{subsec:rev:mp} could be used to bound the revenue gap of other mechanisms for allocating a divisible item, such as the proportional mechanism~\cite{JT04,K97}, which has been extensively studied in terms of social welfare~\cite{CV16,CV18,CST16}.
 This could lead to results on the Bayes-Nash price of anarchy for revenue which, with a few exceptions such as \cite{CKKK14,HHT14,LLT12}, are rather sporadic in the literature.